kamailio/kamcli/README.md

   $ pip3 install --editable .
 ```

+The above commands install the MySQL driver.
+The command `pip3 install mysqlclient`
+can be skipped if no need for database connectivity, or install the PostgreSQL
-The *pip3 install* command installs the dependencies appart of the
+driver, if that type of database is used.
+The *pip3 install* command installs the
-database connector module needed on top of sqlalchemy.
-You need to
+dependencies appart of the database connector module needed on top of sqlalchemy,
-install your wanted database module -- e.g., for MySQL use pip3 to
-install *mysqlclient*.
+therefore the database driver has to be installed explicitely with `pip3`.

 To deactivate the virtual environment, run: